BEML: Mining and construction equipment

-BEML offers diverse range of mining machinery for both opencast and underground mining.
+BEML offers a diverse range of mining machinery for both opencast and underground mining.

 BEML manufactures machines such as hydraulic excavators, bulldozers, wheel loaders, dump trucks, motor grades, pipelayers, tyre handler, backhoe loaders, electric shovels, load haul dumpers etc.

-In 2025, BEML unveils large electric rope shovel named BRS21, which is wholly designed and manufactured in India, it is weighing 720 tonnes and 21 cubic meter bottom dump bucket.
+In 2025, BEML unveils a large electric rope shovel named BRS21, which is wholly designed and manufactured in India.
+It weighs 720 tonnes and has a 21 cubic meter bottom dump bucket.

 In the same year, BEML floated an EoI (Expression of Interest) for design consultancy in developing indigenous Tunnel Boring Machines.
 Reportedly, initial discussions have already been initiated by the company with firms from Austria and Japan.